Skip to content

 Vibe: Beautiful old building, architecturally distinguished

-Set in a 19th-century mansion at the top of Bairro Alto, with beautiful original features and a famous in-house restaurant (The Decadente).
-Better-quality private rooms than most hostels, and the dorm experience is genuinely elevated.
+Set in a 19th-century mansion at the top of Bairro Alto, with original features intact and a well-regarded in-house restaurant (The Decadente).
+Better private rooms than most hostels, and the dorm experience is genuinely elevated.

 Best Hostels for Long-Stay Digital Nomads